barosl/ws-bench/README.md

 The test was done using a virtual machine, which gives the test results even more credibility.

+The following tables are ordered by CPU usage:

 ### Rust

 | Type   | (%) |     |     |     |     |     |